Train Red Review (FYER, PLUS)

 Train.Red – What’s In The Box, Compatability and Setting Up

 The sensor is packaged with three branded velcro straps of varying lengths, neatly arranged in a compact carry case.
-Additionally, you may receive patches to place over the sensor for light exclusion, although snug lycra shorts can serve the same purpose.
+Adhesive patches are included for placing over the sensor to exclude light, although snug lycra shorts can serve the same purpose.
+The FYER 2.0 also ships with a waterproof USB plug.

 Charging is facilitated with a standard USB-C cable.

 When initiating each usage, the smartphone app prompts for Bluetooth pairing with the strap.
-Conveniently, pairing with Wahoo, Stages, or Garmin is achievable using ANT+, leveraging the built-in muscle oxygen recording and display capabilities of these products.
+Pairing with Wahoo or Garmin is achievable using ANT+, leveraging the built-in muscle oxygen recording and display capabilities of those products.

 For Garmin watches and Edge bike computers, Train.Red offers compatibility through CIQ Data fields.
 It’s advised to disable sensor pairing and instead connect directly to the data field.
 To accommodate multiple sensors concurrently, several data fields are available.
 Manual assignment of an ANT+ ID to each field is recommended to prevent unintended pairing with other sensors.